 - Do it yourself

 If you have the time, only a few properties and want to save money, by all means do it yourself.
-However, this could easily be a weekly job.
+However, this is a weekly job if done properly.
 Plan your workload wisely.

 3. Prune overgrown, loose & dangerous tree branches